 Can I get the Covid Vaccine

 This is latest link from Alaska Department of Health website: The Covid Vaccine is available in Juneau and the Alaska DHSS website will be most up to date.

-PLEASE DO NOT CALL YOUR LOCAL PHARMACY TO SCHEDULE INSTEAD USE THE DHSS WEBSITE HERE after you check eligibility.
+PLEASE DO NOT CALL YOUR LOCAL PHARMACY TO SCHEDULE INSTEAD USE THE DHSS WEBSITE HERE.